 Founder & CEO of Listen First Project

 Pearce Godwin is founder and CEO of Listen First Project, founder of the Listen First Coalition, and leader of the Listen First movement to restore civil discourse in America.
 Pearce studied public policy, economics and business at Duke University and is currently pursuing an MBA at UNC-Chapel Hill.
-He spent five years working in Washington, DC -- in the U.S. Senate and as a national political consultant conducting voter market and messaging analysis for presidential and statewide campaigns.
+He spent five years working in Washington, DC—in the U.S. Senate and as a national political consultant conducting voter market and messaging analysis for presidential and statewide campaigns.
 Before moving home to North Carolina, Pearce spent six months in Uganda, Africa where he wrote It’s Time to Listen.
-That simple message has now reached millions of readers, attracted thousands of Listen First Pledge signers, and launched Listen First: the movement to restore civil discourse one conversation at a time.
+That simple message has now reached millions of readers, attracted thousands of Listen First Pledge signers, and launched the Listen First movement to restore civil discourse one pledge and one conversation at a time.
 In August 2017, in the wake of the Charlottesville tragedy, Pearce quit his job and went all in on Listen First.